 It has other mineral resources such as Sand, Silica, Kaolin, Clay, Baryte and Forest resources such as Timber, Oil palm and Raffia Palm and abundant land for cropping and plantation agriculture.

-The Urhobo Nation has eight rivers with access to the Atlantic Ocean; water bodies for for aquaculture, recreation and tourism; two seaports at Warri and Sapele; thirty sites for river ports; one airport at Osubi for local and international flights.
+The Urhobo Nation has eight rivers with access to the Atlantic Ocean; water bodies for aquaculture, recreation and tourism; two seaports at Warri and Sapele; thirty sites for river ports; one airport at Osubi for local flights.

 It has one refinery, one petrochemical plant, Nigerian Gas Company, one steel plant, Salt Refining Company, one world class wood processing plant, two glass making companies, two gas-fired electricity generating plants at Ughelli and Sapele and some other industrial clusters.

-It has eight LGAs, about fifteen urban centers, sixty bank branches, four universities, two polytechnics and two Colleges of Education.
-It also has one thousand Government Primary Schools, two hundred and fifty Government Secondary Schools and well over two thousand Churches, Mosques and Temples.
+It has ten LGAs, about fifteen urban centers, sixty bank branches, three universities, two polytechnics and two Colleges of Education.
+It has approximately one thousand Government Primary Schools, two hundred and fifty Government Secondary Schools and well over two thousand Churches, Mosques and Temples.

 It is blessed with abundant qualified manpower in most fields of human endeavour.